-- Section A. Election Results Announcement 413 - 102.11-1.
-The tentative results of an election shall be announced and posted by the Election Board 414 415 within twenty-four (24) hours after the closing of the polls.
-Notices of election results shall contain - the following statement: 416 - 417 "The election results posted here are tentative results.
-Final election results are forwarded 418 by the Oneida Election Board to the Oneida Business Committee via a Final Report after time has lapsed for recount requests, or challenges or after all recounts or challenges 419 have been completed, whichever is longer" 420 - 421 102.11-2.
-The Election Board shall post, in the prominent locations, and publish in the Nation's 422 newspaper, the tentative results of an election. - 423 - 424 Section B. Tie

-425 102.11-3.
-In the event of a tie for any office, and where the breaking of a tie is necessary to determine the outcome of an election, the Election Board shall conduct an automatic recount of 426 427 the votes for each candidate receiving the same number of votes.
-Any recount conducted shall be 428 the only recount allowed for the tied candidates.
+- 413 Section A. Election Results Announcement - 414 102.11-1.
+The tentative results of an election shall be announced and posted by the Election Board 415 within twenty-four (24) hours after the closing of the polls.
+Notices of election results shall contain - 416 the following statement: - 417 "The election results posted here are tentative results.
+Final election results are forwarded 418 by the Oneida Election Board to the Oneida Business Committee via a Final Report after 419 time has lapsed for recount requests, or challenges or after all recounts or challenges 420 have been completed, whichever is longer" - 102.11-2.
+The Election Board shall post, in the prominent locations, and publish in the Nation's newspaper, the tentative results of an election. - 423 - 424 Section B. Tie - 102.11-3.
+In the event of a tie for any office, and where the breaking of a tie is necessary to determine the outcome of an election, the Election Board shall conduct an automatic recount of the votes for each candidate receiving the same number of votes.
+Any recount conducted shall be the only recount allowed for the tied candidates. - 429 102.11-4.

-429 102.11-4.
 For Business Committee positions, a run-off election between the candidates with the 430 same number of votes shall be held if there remains a tie after the recount.
-Said run-off election 431 shall be held within twenty one (21) calendar days after the recount.
-For all other positions, if

-- there remains a tie after the recount, the Election Board shall decide the winner of the tied positions 432 - 433 at least two (2) business days after, but no more than five (5) business days after the recount through a lot drawing, which shall be open to the public.
-434 - (a) The Election Board shall notify each of the tied candidates and the public of the date, 435 time, and place of the drawing at least one (1) business day before the drawing.
-Notice to 436 437 the tied candidates shall be in writing.
-Notice to the public shall be posted by the Election Board in the prominent locations.
-438 - (b) On the date and at the time and place the drawing was noticed, the Election Board 439
+Said run-off election 421 shall be held within twenty and (21) calendar days after the recount.
+For all other positions, if - 431 shall be held within twenty one (21) calendar days after the recount.
+For all other positions, if 432 there remains a tie after the recount, the Election Board shall decide the winner of the tied positions - 432 there remains a the after the recount, the Election Board shall decide the winner of the field positions 433 at least two (2) business days after, but no more than five (5) business days after the recount 434 through a lot drawing, which shall be open to the public. - (a) The Election Board shall notify each of the tied candidates and the public of the date, time, and place of the drawing at least one (1) business day before the drawing.
+Notice to the tied candidates shall be in writing.
+Notice to the public shall be posted by the Election Board in the prominent locations. - (b) On the date and at the time and place the drawing was noticed, the Election Board